Intermittent localization and fast spatial learning by non-Markov random walks with decaying memory: Dynamical scenarios of intermittent localization

 In Fig. \ref{fig:pheno}b, when a trajectory in this distribution space moves away from the stable manifold (i.e., the particle starts to diffuse in physical space), it can wander during a long period of time before reaching a point located very close to the stable manifold again.
 From there, the system is attracted toward the localized state and subsequently repelled close to the unstable manifold into the next excursion.
 The localization time $t_{loc}$ will depend on how close the system approaches the stable manifold after an excursion: the closer it gets, the longer $t_{loc}$.
 The mean localization time $\tau_0$ will depend on how repulsive is the unstable manifold.

 Given a sufficiently broad memory kernel $\pi_{t,t'}$, the diagrams in Figs. \ref{fig:pheno}a-b suggest two possible scenarios as the parameters $(q,\gamma)$ are varied:

-The system does not exhibit a transition between the cases of Fig. \ref{fig:pheno}a and Fig. \ref{fig:pheno}b for any parameter value $q$ or $\gamma$.
-In other words, it is $a)$ either always fully localized or $b)$ intermittently localized.
+(1) The system does not exhibit a transition between the cases of Fig. \ref{fig:pheno}a and Fig. \ref{fig:pheno}b for any parameter value $q$ or $\gamma$.
+In other words, it is either $a)$ always fully localized, or $b)$ always intermittently localized.

-The type of localization of a system can belong the cases of Fig. \ref{fig:pheno}a or Fig. \ref{fig:pheno}b, depending on $(q,\gamma)$.
-This means that there exists a critical value $q_c^{(I)}$ (which depends on $\gamma$ and the memory kernel parameters) such that the system is intermittently localized for $q<q_c^{(I)}$ and fully localized for $q>q_c^{(I)}$.
-This transition is produced by a change of stability of the most dangerous the eigenmode.
+(2) The type of localization of a system can belong to the cases of Fig. \ref{fig:pheno}a or Fig. \ref{fig:pheno}b, depending on $(q,\gamma)$.
+This means that there exists a critical value $q_c^{(I)}$ (which depends on $\gamma$ and the memory kernel parameters) such that the system is intermittently localized if $q<q_c^{(I)}$ and fully localized if $q>q_c^{(I)}$.
+This transition is produced by a change in stability of the most dangerous eigenmode.

 We have presented arguments supporting the fact that the power-law kernel (\ref{pipowerlaw}) with $0\le \beta\le 1$ belongs to the case (1), as it appears to be always localized.